mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Sharp metal sticking out in/over footway from fence - this remains unactioned & unresolved nearly after a year after initially reporting it despite your records stating otherwise - see FixMyStreet ref: 5985705.
 Think pedestrian!
 Think avoidable pedestrian injury & subsequent claims/enquiries!, 25th April :- [7482017](https://www.fixmystreet.com/report/7482017)
 - Private trees overhanging footway here - enforcement action required - blind woman hit in face & torso her dog could walk under it - width not there as you've permitted (literally!) parking on the wider part of the footway, pedestrians have to walk near/along back edge & wall (esp when cars driving through to access footway parking spaces - these driver don't care and so people are hurting their eyes & faces here when forced into that position!) - ACT NOW TO SAVE PEDESTRIAN INJURIES & LITIGATIONS, 25th April :- [7482005](https://www.fixmystreet.com/report/7482005)
 - TMC - Defects -other CW10 problem, 25th April :- [7481974](https://www.fixmystreet.com/report/7481974)
-- Cast iron bollard still missing from footway and still needs reinstating to prevent vehicles cutting through - yes, driving on the footway to get around your 'stopping up' traffic engineering furnatures (I recently saw 2x telecoms contractor vans driving through it with a mother & child pedestrian scared stiff when they thought they were going to get hit - PLEASE ACT TO SAVE LIVES!)., 25th April :- [7481885](https://www.fixmystreet.com/report/7481885)

 <!-- fix_marker ends -->